suvorov21/DESY-testbeam/README.md

 # DESY beam test analysis package

 The package for the DESY beam test data analysis.
+There are two general method to perform your analysis:
+1. macros
+2. so-called HighLLevel tool (recommended and supported)

 # Working with macros
 You could run the analysis with a simple macros (like at CERN analysis).
-You could fine the macros template under macros/TutorialMacro.cxx
+You could find the macros template under macros/TutorialMacro.cxx

 ## Compilation
 The compilation is possible from the macros folder.
 You need to specify the macro you need as a source.
 You are free to create subdirectories in the macro folder with your analysis.
 Just call the compilation from the macro folder and specify the proper path.